 It's quiet on London Road.
 It usually is now.
 There's little to distinguish it from any other residential artery in the country on the unseasonably warm autumn afternoon that I arrive in Ipswich.
-All the usual faces and semi-domestic sights; the buggies and daytime strollers, the rows of neat semi-detached houses and well kept front lawns.
+All the usual faces and semi-domestic sights; the carriages and daytime strollers, the rows of neat semi-detached houses and well-kept front lawns.

-On Saturday, the 2nd of December, 2006, a naked body was discovered by a member of the public in a brook flowing through Hintlesham, a well-to-do village five miles outside of Ipswich.
+On Saturday, December 2, 2006, a naked body was discovered by a member of the public in a brook flowing through Hintlesham, a well-to-do village five miles outside of Ipswich.
 It was soon formally identified as being that of Gemma Adams.
 Six days later, Tania Nicol's was found by divers at Copdock Mill, just off London Road.

-This is no whodunit.
-They were killed by Steve Wright, a twice-married, bankrupt, failed pub landlord and ex-forklift truck driver with a penchant for golf and catastrophic gambling losses.
-The 49-year-old was well known on London Road, where he lived, and drove a blue Ford Mondeo – one of the details that precipitated his capture on the 19th of December, 2006 – an unremarkable, pathetic figure, now serving a whole life tariff at HM Prison Long Lartin.
+This is no unsolved mystery.
+They were killed by Steve Wright, a twice-married, bankrupt, failed pub landlord, and ex-forklift truck driver with a penchant for golf and catastrophic gambling losses.
+The 49-year-old was well-known on London Road, where he lived, and drove a blue Ford Mondeo—one of the details that precipitated his capture on December 19, 2006—an unremarkable, pathetic figure, now serving a whole life sentence at HM Prison Long Lartin.

 Despite being found guilty of all five murders in February of 2008, Wright has never acknowledged his guilt.
 Some of the women from that time have since remembered him, either as a beige nonentity or a figure of repressed malice, whose visitations they'd dread.

 Alan Caton was Suffolk Police's District Commander, in charge of coordinating the multi-agency response.
-He's retired now, but remains proud of what they achieved, he tells me over the phone.
-Everyone pulled in.
-Health authorities, drug charities and housing associations, from chief executive level to the grassroots, working to help 32 women exit the street trade, while police focused on the kerb-crawlers, making 39 arrests in 2007 alone.
+He's retired now, but remains proud of what they achieved, he tells me over the phone that everyone chipped in.
+Health authorities, drug charities, and housing associations, from chief executive level to the grassroots, working to help 32 women exit the street trade, while police focused on the kerb-crawlers, making 39 arrests in 2007 alone.

 However, there was mistrust and bitterness, too.
 "They were a complete pain in the neck," one local was reported as saying about the sex workers, in 2006.
 "Y'know, they're better off ten-feet under… that's a horrible thing to say, isn't it?
 But I'd love to shake [Wright's] hand and say: 'Thank you very much for getting rid of them.'"

-Iceni started life in 1999, housed in a converted toilet in the town centre.
-"We had to move the sinks and urinals ourselves," laughs Brian.
+Iceni started life in 1999, housed in a converted bathroom in the town center.
+"We had to move the sinks and urinals ourselves," laughs Tobin.
 At first, the charity's work mainly honed in on individuals struggling with addiction, before widening out to work with families and away from the symptoms, to try to address the deeper underlying causes and help those who need it into intensive treatment.

-Upon losing a vital contract in 2010, Iceni realised they wouldn't be able to survive the next financial year.
-Needing to raise several hundred-thousand pounds, they put out a public appeal, exceeding their target with ease.
-Handwritten notes would arrive, Brian recalls, thanking them for their work before, during and after the murders.
-"We got about £180,000 from the people of Ipswich and Suffolk [alone]," he says proudly.
+Upon losing a vital contract in 2010, Iceni realized they wouldn't be able to survive the next financial year.
+Needing to raise several hundred-thousand dollars, they put out a public appeal, exceeding their target with ease.
+Handwritten notes would arrive, Tobin recalls, thanking them for their work before, during and after the murders.
+"We got about £180,000 [$235,900] from the people of Ipswich and Suffolk [alone]," he says proudly.

 The winter dark played on the panic and suspicion.
 Women on London Road were being killed, and no one knew when it would stop.
-It was frightening, Brian says.
+It was frightening, Tobin says.
 How could you call it anything else.
 The taxis were full every night, as the offices in town began to empty.
-One local businessman put up a £25,000 reward for the killer's capture – justified with reference to his own 17-year-old daughter and the "many young girls" his company employed – which was soon buttressed by £250,000 from The News of the World.
+One local businessman put up a £25,000 [$33,000] reward for the killer's capture—justified with reference to his own 17-year-old daughter and the "many young girls" his company employed.

-It's weird the things you remember, but it's hard to forget the police officers lined up in town and along London Road selling rape alarms for a pound-a-piece. "'You cheeky fuckers,'" Brian recalls thinking.
+It's weird the things you remember, but it's hard to forget the police officers lined up in town and along London Road selling rape alarms for a dollar a-piece.

 Few debates are as complex, acknowledges Alan Caton, the former District Commander of Suffolk Police.
-Speaking to academics and activists, you'll hear arguments for the full decriminalisation of sex work.
+Speaking to academics and activists, you'll hear arguments for the full decriminalization of sex work.
 On the other end of the spectrum, there are those who believe it's a simple case of exploitation of women by men.
-Alan is clear that his sympathies lie further towards the latter, a position influenced by his experience on the job.
+Caton is clear that his sympathies lie further toward the latter, a position influenced by his experience on the job.

-As we loop back towards town, I ask Brian his thoughts.
+As we loop back toward town, I ask Brian his thoughts.
 It's like being entangled, he sighs.
-Even now, there is no unified national approach to street prostitution, but a piecemeal mishmash of competing policies with "one city having a zero tolerance zone, one arresting the women, one arresting the curb callers".
+Even now, there is no unified national approach to street prostitution, but a piecemeal mishmash of competing policies with "one city having a zero tolerance zone, one arresting the women, one arresting the gentlemen callers."
 You sense a still-live source of intense frustration.
-"Back then [there were] still a number of women who were reluctant to give it up... they were earning £200 a night on average, you know?
-For any heroin or crack addict, that's not bad – that'll keep them going."
+"Back then [there were] still a number of women who were reluctant to give it up… they were earning £200 [$260] a night on average, you know?
+For any heroin or crack addict, that's not bad—that'll keep them going."

 And removing the street work without supporting drug treatment?
 Misery, of a different kind, laced with the best intentions.